1 Introduction to Financial Derivatives

 • Popularity in Foreign Exchange: Forward contracts are frequently used for hedging in the foreign exchange markets.

-• OTC Markets: Typically involves at least one financial institution, allowing for customization but lacking centralized regulation.
+• OTC Markets: Typically involves at least one financial institution, allowing for customization.

-• A futures contract is a standardized derivative traded on futures exchanges, like the CME Group or Intercontinental Exchange, facilitating the buying and selling of underlying assets at future dates.
+A futures contract is a standardized derivative, similar to a forward contract but traded on futures exchanges, like the CME Group or Intercontinental Exchange, facilitating the buying and selling of underlying assets at future dates.

 Forwards Futures